millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

 ==============================================

 In this lab you will learn how to model real world networks as mathematical networks and adjacency matrices.
-You will need to import the following library.

->>> import numpy as np

 A network is a collection of nodes.
 Nodes are objects that are connected by edges.